 These days tourists are looking for a more "authentic" experience.
 To cater to such types, entrepreneurs are setting up boutique hotels in the grungier and less well-known areas of famous cities.

-Despite the adage, it's not all about location because the interior of the hotel has each floor designed by a different design firm.
-When the award-winning designers asked the owner what kind of aesthetic he had in mind he replied with a wave of the hand, "just make it fun and crazy".
+Despite the adage, it's not all about location because the hotel's interior has each floor designed by a different design firm.
+When the award-winning designers asked the owner what kind of aesthetic he had in mind, he replied with a wave of the hand, "just make it fun and crazy".

 Check these pics to see what they came up with.
 Personally, I love the wall-mounted typewriter on the third floor.
 When you stay, you will be assigned a "Guest Experience Ambassador", in other words, a local to recommend the best places to go and enjoy during your stay.